Prabhu028/My-Projects/Readme.md

 ## Security

 - This project integrates security at multiple stages:
-  Docker images are scanned with Trivy to identify vulnerabilities.
+  1.Docker images are scanned with Trivy to identify vulnerabilities.
-  The Kubernetes cluster is scanned with Kubescape to ensure security compliance.
+  2.The Kubernetes cluster is scanned with Kubescape to ensure security compliance.